tpasipanodya/spek-expekt/README.md

 # Spek Expekt #

-A collection of declarative, and composable expectation matchers for [Spek2](https://www.spekframework.org).
+A collection of declarative and composable expectation matchers for [Spek2](https://www.spekframework.org).

 ## How to use